Guest feature by Lyndsey Stoner, Muma on the Edge.

-Nothing is cooler than knowing the secret little gems in a city, tucked away on St George’s Place is a totally missable sign for a confectioners called A. Billett & Co but once inside you’ll find yourself immersed in the speakeasy style bar L’Atelier du Vin.
+Nothing is cooler than knowing the secret little gems in a city, tucked away on St George’s Place is a totally missable sign for a confectioner called A. Billett & Co but once inside you’ll find yourself immersed in the speakeasy style bar L’Atelier du Vin.
 Here you’ll find an eclectic lounge of mismatched furniture, knowledgeable friendly staff and easily the most extensive wine list in Brighton, if you’re worried about losing credibility for not knowing your wines don’t worry, there’s always a sommelier on hand.

 The cool: ‘Oh, I know this great little place’